 WEbsite and social media

-Katie is a Paediatric Emergency Medicine trainee in London, who is taking a year out at the end of training working at Health Education England.
+Katie is a Paediatric Emergency Medicine consultant at North Middlesex Hospital in London.
 She is the creator and lead editor of paediatricfoam.com and is into all things FOAMed.
 Katie is responsible for the recent update of the PERUKI website and new logo, and she is looking forward to being able to boost the profile of PERUKI's research using social media.